ash0080/gun.doc.cn/User.md

 pass (string) - Passphrase that will be extended with PBKDF2 to make it a secure way to login.

-cb (function) - Callback that is to be called upon creation of the user.
+cb(ack) (function) - Callback that is to be called upon creation of the user.

 opt (object) - Option Object containing options for creation.
+(In gun options are added at end of syntax. opt is rarely used, hence is added at the end.)

-### Return
+### Return via Callback

 On successful creation of the user the callback is called with an 'ack' object. (acknowledgment)
 ```
+//calls cb(ack) where ack is an object as below
 {
     ok: 0,
     pub: 'fe4...ee3' //public key of the user that was just created